rabser/moodle-auth_googleoauth2/README.md

 ### Installation:
 1. add the plugin into /auth/googleoauth2/
+2. Install composer.phar: curl -sS https://getcomposer.org/installer | php
+3. Install the 'vendor' folder: php composer.phar install
+4. apply the changes listed in VENDOR CHANGES.md
-2. run the Moodle upgrade
+5. run the Moodle upgrade
-3. in the Moodle administration, enable the plugin (Admin block > Plugins > Authentication)
+6. in the Moodle administration, enable the plugin (Admin block > Plugins > Authentication)
-4. in the plugin settings, follow the displayed instructions. or just install the plugin from [Moodle.org repository plugin page](https://moodle.org/plugins/view/auth_googleoauth2)
+7. in the plugin settings, follow the displayed instructions. or just install the plugin from [Moodle.org repository plugin page](https://moodle.org/plugins/view/auth_googleoauth2)

 ### Implement your own provider (for devs)